tidyverse/lubridate/revdep/problems.md

         data   5.4Mb
     ```

-*   checking dependencies in R code ...
+*   checking data for non-ASCII characters ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘tidyverse’ All declared Imports should be used.
+      Note: found 2694 marked UTF-8 strings
     ```

+# MetamapsDB

+Version: 0.0.2

+## In both

-*   checking data for non-ASCII characters ...
+*   checking dependencies in R code ...
 NOTE
     ```
-      Note: found 2698 marked UTF-8 strings
+    Namespaces in Imports field not imported from:
+      ‘Matrix’ ‘shiny’
+      All declared Imports should be used.
     ```

 # mosaic

-Version: 1.1.0
+Version: 1.1.1

 ## In both